 Plan for Your Future Healthcare Needs

-Healthcare costs are typically a major part of a retiree’s budget.
+Healthcare costs, whether for medical needs, in-home Aged Care Eastern Suburbs, or nursing care in Atlanta, are typically a major part of a retiree’s budget.
 If you want to make sure you can shoulder these expenses, putting money aside in a health savings account (HSA) could help make retirement more affordable.
 Both contributions and withdrawals from an HSA are tax-free, which is a benefit that’s hard to ignore.

 If you are enrolled in a high-deductible health insurance plan – which, in 2020, means having a family deductible of $2,800 or an individual deductible of $1,400 – you can put money in an HSA to cover medical expenses.
 If you don’t use the funds immediately, you can invest them, allowing them to grow.

 For 2020, individuals can save up to $3,550 in an HSA.
 If you’re making contributions for a household, that number goes up to $7,100.

 Review Your Social Security Benefits

 At this time, Social Security is still a source of retirement income.
 While you shouldn’t plan to rely on it alone, understanding how much those benefits are worth to you can help you plan more effectively.